saf-dmitry/mdviewer/README.md

 On UNIX-like systems where MathJax is not packaged, you can download it from [GitHub][mathjax-github] and extract to `/usr/share/javascript/` directory.

-Alternatively, you can use a third party [CDN server][mathjax-cdn], where the JavaScript needed for MathJax to work will be loaded at run time.
+Alternatively, you can use a third party CDN server, where the JavaScript needed for MathJax to work will be loaded at run time.
 This simplifies the installation and ensures the latest version of the library is always used, but requires an Internet connection at run time.

 To enable MathJax support you have to point your Markdown processor or your document template to the `MathJax.js` load script.
 The exact way depends on your Markdown processor (see the [Setting a Markdown Processor](#setting-a-markdown-processor) section).
 E.g., in case of MultiMarkdown you can add following metadata directly to your Markdown document: